jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 The Baha'i community in Iran has been subjugated for years.
-One of the most persistent punishments the government has place on the Baha'i community is to bar them from enrollment in universities.
+One of the most persistent punishments the government has place on the Baha'i community is to bar them from enrollment in universities and other institutions of higher learning.
 The reason they do this is twofold.
-First, in the years prior to the Iranian revolution, Baha'is attended universities in far greater numbers than the proportions of the population.
+First, in the years prior to the Iranian revolution, Baha'is attended universities in far greater numbers than would be expected given their proportions of the population.
 While many Iranians are uncomfortable with the treatment of the Baha'i community by their government, they are also aware that there is a persistent shortage of slots for univerity enrollment in Iran.
 Second, they are aware that higher learning was something treasured by Baha'is, and the fact